Tasking Subsystem in Theseus

 - Exited: the task is no longer executing and will never execute again.

-- Failed: the task stopped executing prematurely as a result of a crash (language-level panic or machine-level exception) or as a result of a kill request.
+- Killed -- the task stopped executing prematurely as a result of a crash (language-level panic or machine-level exception) or as a result of a kill request.

 The functionality to spawn (create) a new task is implemented in a separate

 TaskBuilder interface to allow one to customize the creation of a new task, which starts with a call to